Mobility Myths: What Actually Improves Range of Motion

 Examples:

-• Slow Romanian deadlifts for hamstring mobility
+• Slow Romanian deadlifts → hamstring mobility

-• Cossack squats for hip mobility
+• Cossack squats → hip mobility

 How to Structure Your Mobility Work

-Before Training:
+Before Training

-• 3–5 min light cardio (row, bike, jump rope)
+• 3–5 minutes light cardio (row, bike, jump rope)

-• 5–7 min dynamic mobility targeting the day’s lifts or skills
+• 5–7 minutes dynamic mobility targeting the day’s lifts or skills

-• Optional foam rolling on tight areas
+• Optional: short foam rolling for tight areas

-After Training or on Rest Days:
+After Training or on Rest Days

-• Static stretches (hold 30–90 sec) for hips, hamstrings, quads, shoulders
+• Static stretches (30–90 sec) for hips, hamstrings, quads, shoulders

-• Eccentric mobility exercises
+• Eccentric mobility work to reinforce control

-• Controlled articular rotations (CARs) to maintain joint health
+• Controlled Articular Rotations (CARs) to maintain joint health

 The Bottom Line